Location: North West of Feather Tor, beside the Grimstone and Sortridge Leat.

 The banks of the leat approaching the cross have been reinforced by some large granite boulders, in order to combat erosion caused by both humans and moorland animals at this popular and well-visited spot.
 At the cross the leat splits into two, in order that a branch can be used to supply water to some of the farms to the south, in the parish of Sampford Spiney.

-As can be seen in the photo opposite, the main part of the leat passes over a small waterfall to the left but a measured amount of water is allowed to pass through the ‘bull’s-eye’ in the stone in the centre of the photo.
+The main part of the leat passes over a small waterfall to the left but, as can be seen in the photo opposite, a measured amount of water is allowed to pass through the ‘bull’s-eye’ in the stone in the centre of the photo.
 The ‘bull’s-eye’ or ‘inch-hole’ is a common feature on Dartmoor for supplying a fixed amount of water to farms and private dwellings.
 There is another Ordnance Survey benchmark in top edge of this stone, with brass pin set into the stone at the head of the benchmark.